conda/ceps/cep-techspec.md

    -->
 1. If `conda` is present in the environment, the solver must not provide a solution that results in a version downgrade, unless explicitly asked by the user.
+1. For new environments, packages listed under `create_default_packages` are added to the list of match specs as if they had been added explicitly by the user.
+If the user already specified one or more of those packages, user-specified specs take precedence.

 ##### Subcommand-depending behaviour